SAP-samples/teched2025-XP264/exercises/ex0/README.md

 ## Exercise 0.3 - BTP landscape at a glance.

-You've got SSO acces with your student's credentials to parts of the SAP-TechEd25-XP264 landscape.
+All students have their SSO acces with the student's credentials to parts of the SAP-TechEd25-XP264 landscape.

 You may login to [SAP-TechEd25-XP264 Business Technology Platform - Cockpit](https://url.sap/yogrmc)